ndziuba/EnterpriseAI-Project/README.md

 ### Serverstructure
 The project utilizes one server hosting different Docker containers and a Kubernetes Cluster, where the nodes are running on Digital Ocean.
 The server also provides CLI Access to the Cluster where Kubernetes can be configured.

-    Caddy: The reverse proxy for the server, the config can be found in containers/caddy/proxy/Caddyfile

 #### Docker Server
 In the folder container, a <code>container/docker-compose.yml.example</code> is provided setting the base infrastructure up for the project.
 After a <code>docker-compose up -d</code> the server provides the following services: